William B. deMeza Jr.

-A significant segment of Mr. deMeza's practice focuses on advising employers about employee safety and health issues.
+A significant segment of Mr. deMeza's practice focuses on advising employers about employee safety and health issues, including their compliance with applicable safety standards and identification of "risk" issues in mergers/acquisitions diligence; those employer clients typically are engaged in manufacturing, construction, energy production and mining.
 He regularly represents clients in contesting citations issued by the Occupational Safety and Mine Safety and Health Commissions.
 For example, he contested the first federal OSHA heat stress citation issued in the glass container industry.

 Mr. deMeza prepares employment contracts and frequently litigates breaches of such contracts and enforcement of noncompetition agreements.
 He develops or reviews clients' personnel policy manuals, employee and supervisor handbooks, employee applications, affirmative action plans, and personnel policies (including drug testing, polygraphing, and AIDS policies) for compliance with OFCCP, EEO, and wage‑and‑hour laws.